xverse-engine/XVRFaceTracking/README.md

 # Getting Started

-You can make your own camera hardware following [Hardware](#hardware) or contact us via email jiangchanghao@xverse.cn to purchase finished products.
+You can make your own camera hardware following [Hardware](#hardware) or contact us via email xengine@xverse.cn to purchase finished products.
 Below are visuals of the camera’s appearance, installation, and how it looks in use.

  <img src="images/camera.jpg" width="800" />